-Lily Collins Writes Dad Phil Collins An Open Letter — Is It Too Late?
+Lily Collins Writes Dad Phil Collins An Open Letter–Is It Too Late?

 A post shared by Lily Collins (@lilyjcollins) on

-Lily Collins explained to People Magazine that she forgives her father Phil Collins for not being there, but wants him to know that her door is open.
-Lily Collins wants to inspire her young fans and share with them that even though being estranged from her father hurts, she has gathered her strength to get past the hurt, and give the father-daughter bond another try.
+Lily Collins explained to People Magazine that she forgives her father, Phil Collins, for not being there, but wants him to know that her door is open.
+Lily Collins wants to inspire her young fans, and share with them that even though being estranged from her father hurts, she has gathered her strength to get past the hurt, and give the father-daughter bond another try,

 RELATED REPORTS BY INQUISITR